kennytilton/rehiring/README.md

     rehiring.core.init();
    </script>
 ````
 Edit reasonably.
 The one mistake you can make (blame IFRAME!) is having a `pgCount` higher than the number of pages available: the app will wait for all pages to load but the extras of course will not load and using a JS timer to decide when to give up is left as an exercise.
-(No, IFRAMEs offer no error.)
+(No, IFRAMEs offer no error to work from if a URL would normally 404.)

 Now your copy of the app should work with any new content you specify in `index.html`.